The BOB Ironman has been discontinued and replaced by the BOB Blaze

 Roger Malinowski and Philip Novotny created the Beast of Burden Company, (otherwise known as BOB) in San Luis Obispo, California in 1994.
-The bicycle professional and the airline mechanic built Yak bike trailers as their first products.
-As the men had families, they found a need for a different type of stroller.
-With this, they produced the first BOB Sport Utility jogging stroller.
-The two men continued revolutionizing the stroller world in 2005 by manufacturing the very first stroller with a swivel wheel that also locks for jogging use, which made it easier to maneuver in everyday situations.
+For their first product, the bicycle professional and the airline mechanic built Yak bike trailers.
+When the men had families, they found a need for a different type of stroller and they produced the first BOB Sport Utility jogging stroller.
+The two men continued revolutionizing the stroller world in 2005 by manufacturing the first stroller with a swivel wheel that locks in place for jogging use, which made it easier to maneuver in everyday situations.
 In 2011, the company was sold to Britax.
-BOB/Britax now offers a more complete line of strollers designed for every lifestyle and adventure.

-The chart below shows all the jogging strollers included rated according to general scores.
-In blue, ranking near the middle of the pack is the BOB Ironman.
+The chart below shows the jogging strollers included according to overall scores.
+In blue, ranking near the middle of the pack, is the BOB Ironman.

 The Ironman is a nice fixed wheel jogger, it just didn't score the best in our tests

-The Ironman received a 7 of 10 for run-ability, tying with the fixed wheel Thule Glide 2 and the Burley Solstice.
-This is second place to the Thule Urban Glide 2 and the BOB Revolution Flex that both earned a 9.
+The Ironman received a 7 of 10 for run-ability, tying with the fixed wheel Thule Glide 2.

 Given the low tolerance for variation in BOB manufacturing the wheels fit in the axle firmly and have very little room for movement which prevents wobbling at speed

-The Ironman has adjustable tracking that is easy to use and keeps the stroller moving straight without much trouble.
-This stroller is easy to tip as required for turning with a fixed or locked front wheel.
-The smooth tread on the tires helps prevent excessive vibration from traveling to the handlebar.
-The Ironman does not have an adjustable handlebar, which might disrupt some runner's biomechanics and make longer runs more fatiguing.
+The Ironman has adjustable tracking that is easy to use and keeps the stroller moving straight without trouble.
+This stroller is easy to tip for turning a fixed or locked front wheel and the smooth tire tread helps prevent excessive vibration from traveling to the handlebar.
+Unfortunately, it does not have an adjustable handlebar, which could disrupt some runner's biomechanics and make longer runs more fatiguing.
 The deceleration handbrake works well and helps the runner conserve energy as they slow to a stop on hilly terrain.

 Ease of Use

 The Ironman scored a 6 of 10 for ease of use tying with the BOB Revolution Flex.
-The fixed wheel Thule Glide 2 scored one point higher with a 7, while the Burley Solstice earned the high of 9.
+The fixed wheel Thule Glide 2 scored one point higher with a 7.

 The first step in folding any of the BOB strollers is to pull the side handles located near the handlebar to release the frame to fold